MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

    ![Select Finish](images/shm-fig19.png)

-6. Copy the SEMM package files and Drivers and Firmware for Windows 10 Pro and Enterprise on Surface Hub 2 (.MSI file) to the ROOT of the USB flash drive (**BOOTME**) containing your Windows 10 image.
+6. Copy the SEMM package files and Drivers and Firmware for Windows 10 Pro and Enterprise OS on Surface Hub 2 (.MSI file) to the ROOT of the USB flash drive (**BOOTME**) containing your Windows 10 image.
 BOOTME USB drive contains:

-    - Your Windows 10 bootable image
+    - Your Windows 10 bootable image.

     - SEMM package files (copied to the root of the USB drive)

-      - DfciUpdate.dfi
+      - DfciUpdate.dfi.
       - Text file with the SEMM thumbprint.
-(In this example: SurfaceUEFI_2020Aug25_1058.txt.
-The auto-generated date timestamp corresponds to the date that you created the file using Surface UEFI Configurator.)
+(In this example: SurfaceUEFI_2020Aug25_1058.txt.)
+The auto-generated date timestamp corresponds to the date that you created the file using Surface UEFI Configurator.

    - Drivers and Firmware for Windows 10 Pro and Enterprise OS on Surface Hub 2 (SurfaceHub2S_Win10_18362_20.082.25682.0.msi), also copied to the root of the USB drive.

 ### Update UEFI on Surface Hub 2S to enable OS migration

-1. Insert your **BOOTME** drive into the USB-A port on Surface Hub 2S.(See the previous section for the list of required files.)
+1. Insert your **BOOTME** drive into the USB-A port on Surface Hub 2S.
+(See the previous section for the list of required files.)

 2. To boot into UEFI: